MelindadeJonge/ConditionalLove/README.md

 Step 3: If the models are converged combine the postiors of the runs after discard the burnin period (600 runs) into one model object and calculate the residual correlations of the species using finalize_model('Conditional',1,600,10) and finalize_model('Static',1,600,10).

-From the main top directory of this repository:
+From the top directory of this repository:
 ```
 addpath('MATLAB')
 run_static_model(1,800,250,3)